jeffreykegler/hoonlint/misc/whitespace.md

 may have a **running-shared** inter-line alignment.
 In running-shared inter-line alignment, every basic syntax hoon is a row.
-For each row,
+Within each row,
-the sequence composed of the rune of the hoon, followed by its runechildren in lexical order, is slotted.
+first the rune of the hoon is slotted, then its runechildren in lexical order.

 Within a running,
-the running-shared inter-line alignment of a runechild is determined by the silo of the runechild.
+the running-shared inter-line alignment of a runechild is determined by the slot of the runechild.

 *From `sys/hoon.hoon', lines 5303-5308:*
 ```